JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 How many months was he job-hunting in the past year (October  |syear prev|  to September |syear|  )?
 ----------------------------------------------------------------------------------------------------------------

-[If didn’t look for a job in the past year, please write 0.]
+[If he didn’t look for a job in the past year, please write 0.]

  For ____ months